1983 All-Ireland Senior Hurling Championship: From Championship

+Teams

+General information

+Fourteen counties will compete in the All-Ireland Senior Hurling Championship: one team from the Connacht Senior Hurling Championship, six teams in the Leinster Senior Hurling Championship, five teams in the Munster Senior Hurling Championship, one team from the Ulster Senior Hurling Championship and one team from the All-Ireland Senior B Hurling Championship.

 Format

 The provincial championships in Munster and Leinster were all played on a knock-out basis as usual.
 In keeping with the rotation system for advancement to the All-Ireland final, the Leinster champions automatically qualified for the final of 1983.
 Galway, having no competition in the Connacht Championship, played the winners of a preliminary game between Kerry and Antrim.
 The winners of this quarter-final went on to play the Munster champions in a single All-Ireland semi-final.